FI SV EN

 Finland has completed its first National Child Strategy.
 The goal is a society that respects the rights of children.
 The National Child Strategy is based on the UN Convention on the Rights of the Child.

-According to the Government Programme of Prime Minister Sanna Marin's Government, the task is to formulate a vision for a child and family-friendly Finland that spans government terms and crosses administrative boundaries.
 The Child Strategy is based on information and research evidence, and it will promote the implementation of the Convention on the Rights of the Child.

 The National Child Strategy records the current state of the wellbeing and rights of children and young people as well as the key objectives and measures to promote them.